-Mr Kwok is currently a non-executive director of Zibao Metals Recycling Holdings Plc (a company trading on AIM, a market operated by the London Stock Exchange Plc) and a nonexecutive director of Joyas International Holdings Ltd (a company listed on the SGX-ST).
+Mr Kwok is currently a non-executive director of Zibao and a nonexecutive director of Joyas International Holdings Ltd (a company listed on the SGX-ST).
 Mr Kwok was under the employment of Nomura Singapore Limited from May 1994 to June 2009 and has more than 16 years of experience in the investment banking industry.
 He has extensive experience in the areas of capital market, corporate advisory and merger and acquisitions.